isabella232/training-workshop/instructions/part-1-lesson-4.md

-# Part 1 - Lesson 4: Lifecycle enforcement and progression
+# Part 1 - Lesson 4: Environment progression and enforcement
 - Time: ~30 min

 ## Objective
-- Understand the importance of multiple environments
+- Understand the purpose and importance of different deployment environments
+- Understand the importance of a single deployment process
 - Understand the importance of environment progression and how Octopus enforces it

 ## Tasks
+- Verify test and production apps running
 - Configure test and production environments
 - Deploy to test and production environments